het1709/cartoonifier_desktop/README.md

 ```
 opens the program with webcam 1.
 If webcam 1 doesn't exist, then it'll open with the default webcam.

-When the program is running, just press enter to take a photo from the webcam with the filter applied.
+When the program is running, just press Enter to take a photo from the webcam with the filter applied.

+Press Esc to exit the program.

 # Example